 How will we get people to our website?
-What strategies will we be using to attract our target audience?
+What strategies will we use to attract our target audience?
 Is it search engine optimization?
 Pay-per-click advertising?
 Blogging?
 Social media?
-PR? or a combination of all?
+PR?
+A combination?
 This step is critical, as it often answers many of the questions below.

 Why will people be coming to our website?
 Why would people want to visit our site in the first place?
-Considering this during the design and content creation process will make more sense.
-The site will be consumer-focused.
+If we consider this during the design and content creation process, it will make more sense at the end.
+The site will be consumer focused.
 We will be speaking in our prospect’s language, not necessarily ours.
-For example, if we want to sell online, then an e-commerce site is suitable for the website.
-A simple site with a few pages will suffice if it is informational or a lead generation tool.

-Tip: Think deeply about why our customers do business with us.
-Is it trust, is its expertise.
-If we do not know, then start asking former clients.
+Tip: Think deeply about why our customers choose to do business with us.
+Is it trust?
+Expertise?
+If we don’t know, then start asking former clients.
 Call them.
-When we find out, then add that content to our site.

 Who will be visiting our site?
-By now, we should know our visitors or our target audience.
-In other words, we have an idea of the consumer that will be interested in our products or service.
-If so, now it is time to guide them through user experience.
-We are tasked with helping our visitors find a solution.
-A visitor needs to know what to do next in a few seconds of getting to our site.
+By now, we should know our visitor or our target audience.
+In other words, we have an idea of the consumer who will be interested in our products or service.
+Now it’s time to guide them through user experience.
+We are tasked with helping our visitor find a solution.
+In a few seconds of getting to our site, a visitor needs to know what to do next.
 Do they need to sign up?
 Should they click a link to learn more?
-Since we know our customers, it will be easy to decide what they need to do once they get to our site.
+Since we know our customer, it will be easy to decide what they need to do once they get to our site.

 What do we want our visitors to do?
 Understanding why our prospects are visiting us will provide insight into what they want to do when they arrive.
-Do they need relief, help with a project, or should they pick up the phone and call?
-Maybe it is an email?
+Do they need relief, help with a project?
+Should they pick up the phone and call, or email?
 Sign up for something?
 Our site should funnel them to relief.
-Today it is a solution-based experience.
-Our visitors should know I will get answers if I complete this action.
+Today it’s all about a solution based experience.
+Our visitor needs to feel assured: if I complete this action, I will get answers.

 Tip: Be clear and concise.
 Don’t make visitors work.
-In other words, add as much relevant information to the landing page.
+To that end, add all relevant information to the landing page.

 How do my visitors like to connect?
-Keep in mind that most people that visit our website will not become a customer.
-The average conversion rate on the Internet is around 1.5 – 3%.
+Keep in mind, most people who visit our website will not become a customer.
+In fact, the average conversion rate on the Internet is around 1.5 – 3% percent.
 Most folks are kicking the tires, meaning only a few will be contacting us.
 However, they may want to keep in touch.
-Do they use e-mail, Twitter, Facebook, LinkedIn, Google, RSS Feeds, or Snapchat?
-Give those options to connect with our business.
+Do they use email, Twitter, Facebook, LinkedIn, Google, RSS Feeds, or Snapchat?
+Make these available to connect with our business.

 Tip: Engaging customers is essential.
-Ask your current customers what they like about your site experience and take it to heart.
-If it is broken, don’t get defensive, fix it!
-Creating an experience and capturing some form of follow-up contact improves the odds of staying connected and ultimately assists in earning business.
+Do it quickly.
+Creating an experience and capturing some form of follow-up contact betters the odds of staying connected and will ultimately result in earned business.

-If you need help working through these questions, we are happy to help.
-Call us anytime.
+If you need help working through these questions, call us anytime.
+We’re happy to help!

 Modern Branding for the Digital Age